philippkeller/blog-random-howtos/source/_posts/Tutorial-Django-on-Appengine-using-Google-Cloud-SQL.md

 1. Uncomment all admin specific lines in `settings.py` (in `INSTALLED_APPS`) and `urls.py` (header and urlpatterns).

-        Go sure you don&rsquo;t miss any of these lines by double checking [here, under &ldquo;Activate the admin site&rdquo;](https://docs.djangoproject.com/en/1.3/intro/tutorial02/#activate-the-admin-site).
+        Go sure you don't miss any of these lines by double checking [here, under &ldquo;Activate the admin site&rdquo;](https://docs.djangoproject.com/en/1.3/intro/tutorial02/#activate-the-admin-site).
-2. Sync the new models agains live<pre>SETTINGS_MODE='prod' python mysite/manage.py syncdb</pre>and local MySQL<pre>python mysite/manage.py syncdb</pre>
+2. Sync the new models agains live `SETTINGS_MODE='prod' python mysite/manage.py syncdb` and local MySQL `python mysite/manage.py syncdb`
-3.  in `settings.py` replace the `STATIC_ROOT` line with (you defined BASE_DIR [above](#create_the_django_project)):
-    <pre>STATIC_ROOT = BASE_DIR + 'static'</pre>
+3.  in `settings.py` replace the `STATIC_ROOT` line with (you defined BASE_DIR [above](#create_the_django_project)): `STATIC_ROOT = BASE_DIR + 'static'`
 4. To copy all the admin media assets into `mysite/static` run:
-    <pre>python mysite/manage.py collectstatic</pre>
+    `python mysite/manage.py collectstatic`
 5.  now, [/admin](http://localhost:8080/admin/) should show your admin site, with CSS.

 # And now?

-*   If you&rsquo;re new to Django or if you want to be 100% sure everything works as expected follow the [django tutorial](https://docs.djangoproject.com/en/1.4/intro/tutorial01/)
+*   If you're new to Django or if you want to be 100% sure everything works as expected follow the [django tutorial](https://docs.djangoproject.com/en/1.4/intro/tutorial01/)
 *   Want to port your Django app to Google App Engine?
-I&rsquo;ll likely come up with another article about that.
+I'll likely come up with another article about that.

 # Troubleshooting

 **on my development machine the web app is _veeery_ slow**

-Chances are high that you&rsquo;re not using the local MySQL.
+Chances are high that you're not using the local MySQL.
 Start dev_appserver.py with the `--debug` flag and see if it does any RPC calls (SQL queries wrapped into HTTP)

-If that isn&rsquo;t the issue you might want to [track performance with appstats](https://developers.google.com/appengine/docs/python/tools/appstats#EventRecorders).
+If that isn't the issue you might want to [track performance with appstats](https://developers.google.com/appengine/docs/python/tools/appstats#EventRecorders).

 **I wanted to use sqlite instead of mysql as a backend, but I run into `ImportError`, `cannot import name utils`**

-So did I. I don&rsquo;t know how to solve it.
+So did I. I don't know how to solve it.
 See [here](http://stackoverflow.com/questions/14080430) for details.

 **I get an `unknown locale` exception when running syncdb against MySQL**